jddiener/EQD-eTPU/README.md

 - fix a potential startup issue with windowing enabled
 - provide windowing error status
 - fix a bug in threshold initialization at high TCRx frequencies
+- fix a bug in the windowing calculation that can result in mistaken windowing error detection and incorrect period calculations

 This software is built and simulated/tested by the following tools: